 (source) This is very, very 1984-ish: DPRK nationals receive information from the state through “fixed line” broadcasting.
 The fixed line system operates through the use of speakers in every DPRK household.
 These speakers are inspected regularly by officials to ensure they are still functioning.
 These fixed lines are often used for broadcasting “forbidden” news and […]

 “Over the top” is an understatement when it comes to North Korean propaganda.
 Here’s how they portray US soldiers: A systematic cultivation of “the enemy” is of course typical of totalitarian regimes.
-Here’s how the North Koreans plan to deal with it: More on North Korea here.
+Here’s how the North Koreans plan to deal with it: Here’s the US in retaliatory mode: More on North Korea here.

 There are few places in the world that are more depressing than a North Korean prison camp: hard labor, starvation, torture, arbitrary execution and collective punishment (the incarceration of several generations of one family, often for life) are daily occurrences.
 North Korea is estimated to have between 150,000 and 200,000 of its own citizens in a network […]